WSU-CDSC/hashcheck/README.md

 `'Send Email From': ''` (The email address used to send copies of verification reports (must be a gmail account))

-`'Send Email To': ''` (The email destination for copies of verification reports)
+`'Send Email To': ''` (The email destination(s) for copies of verification reports.
+Multiple email addesses can be entered and __must be separated by commas with no spaces__)

 `'Email Password': ''` (The password for the gmail account used for fixity reporting)